What is Septra?

 a thyroid disorder;

-Take Septra exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Take Septra DS exactly as prescribed by your doctor.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-Septra can cause unusual results with certain medical tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Septra.

 Store at room temperature away from moisture, heat, and light.